fatimamahate/studybuddies/README.md

 ![Draft Posts](readme_images/draft_my_posts.JPG)
 ![Published Posts](readme_images/published_my_posts.JPG)

 9. Create - given a logged in user, they are able to fill in the form to add a post.
+The titles must be unique.

 ![Create 1](readme_images/create_1.JPG)
 ![Create 2](readme_images/create_2.JPG)

 10. Sign Out - when clicking on sign out, user will be asked to confirm they would like to sign out.
+Once they do, they get a message to say they have successfully signed out.
+The user will be able to see 'hello, you are not logged in' on the right hand side.
+This shows they are logged out.

 ![Sign Out](readme_images/sign_out_page.JPG)
 ![Sign Out Message](readme_images/signed_out.JPG)